There Is A Schism Within Baseball Analytics, And It’s Being Played Out In The Milwaukee-Los Angeles Series

 It cannot be denied that everyone would love to have pitchers like Clayton Kershaw ($35 million annual salary), Rich Hill ($16 million), Hyun-Jin Ryu ($7.8 million), and Alex Wood ($6 million), not to mention lights-out Dodgers closer Kenley Jansen ($11 million), the fact is that a team like Milwaukee cannot afford them.
 Kershaw alone costs more than a third of Milwaukee’s total payroll.
 Here is where the divergence in analytical thinking comes into play.

 Those five key members of Milwaukee’s bullpen cost the Brewers $7.2 million, or less than the individual salary of three of the Dodgers’ starting pitchers or their closer.
-Good starting pitchers are valuable, and as such they cost a lot of money.
+Good starting pitchers are valuable, and as such, they cost a lot of money.
 Good bullpen arms can be had much cheaper, so teams like Milwaukee and Tampa Bay are turning more and more innings over to the guys who will get three outs at a time than the workhorse starters they can’t afford.

 Whether this strategy becomes a small-market versus big-market ploy or is the wave of the future in major league baseball remains to be seen.
 In the meantime, the collision of these two analytical philosophies is being played out by Los Angeles and Milwaukee in the NLCS.